 - Scientists are not sure whether to classify the boa imperator as a separate species or not.
 In 1803, it was first given the scientific name ‘Boa imperator.’
 In 1842, it was reclassified again as ‘Boa eques.’
 In 1910 it was first termed ‘Boa constrictor imperator,’ as it was again in 1951.
 So, are they a separate species or just a subspecies?

-- Scientifically speaking, there’s another difference between BCIs and BCCs.
+- There’s another difference between BCIs and BCCs.
 According to Litteratura Serpentium, BCIs have fewer dorsal and anal scales.

 3) Short-Tailed Boa/Amaral’s Boa (Boa Constrictor Amarali)

 You can find these snakes in South America, in both Brazil and Bolivia.
-Some have similar coloration and to common boas, ranging from tan to medium brown, and have the same notched markings as BCCs too.
+Some have similar coloration to common boas, ranging from tan to medium brown, and also have the same notched markings as BCCs.